 In the submission phase, the developer arranges the application and any contracts with the evaluator.
+Together they complete the Application Form for the proposed TOE and submit it to TrustCB.
+The information in the application form and declarations made by the developer and lab are the basis for the Certification Agreement with TrustCB.

-When successfully completed, the evaluation and certification process has started and the intended certification ID is communicated (Certification IDs are discussed in section 3.4 below).
+At the conclusion of this phase, the intended certification ID is communicated (Certification IDs are discussed in section 3.4 below), the certifier is assigned and the certification project becomes active.